Hakucho

 Mission Overview

-The "Hakucho (CORSA-b)" satellite was the first X-ray astronomy satellite launched by the Institute of Space and Astronautical Science (ISAS) of Japan on February 21, 1979.
 Its mission was to observe X-ray burst sources and to obtain the broad-spectrum and intensity variations of X-ray celestial objects.

-The satellite, weighing 96 kg, was injected by M-3C-4 into a circular orbit with a perigee of 545 km and an apogee of 577 km, inclination of 30 degrees, and period of 96 minutes.
-Utilizing the Earth's magnetic field to control its spin axis, the satellite observed numerous X-ray sources.
-Operations were terminated on April 15, 1985.
+The satellite weighed 96 kg and was placed into a nearly circular orbit with a perigee altitude of 545 km, an apogee altitude of 577 km, an inclination of 30 degrees, and a period of 96 minutes.

 From DARTS, only raw telemetry data archives are available.
 Higher-level processed data, documentation necessary for data processing, and software for scientific analysis are not provided, which limits comprehensive scientific analysis support.